-That way, even though emails are being sent from a SharpSpring-owned server, the receiving server knows that email is truly coming from you.
+That way, even though emails are being sent from a SharpSpring-owned server, the receiving server knows that email is coming from you.
 This is an incredibly important step you must take before sending emails out of SharpSpring.

-You will need to have the domain verified before setting up DKIM.
-To verify domains, do the following:
+You will need to have verify the domain that you want to send from before setting up DKIM.

 Note: Once your domain is verified, you will see a Get My CNAME Settings link next to that domain.

 You will also need to add CNAME records in NameCheap’s DNS Settings.

 To add CNAME records, do the following:

 Note: Automatic can remain as the default.